matfantinel/fantinel.dev/src/lib/posts/blog-development-sveltekit.md

 ---
 slug: blog-development-sveltekit
-title: 'How I built a blog with Svelte and SvelteKit'
+title: How I built a blog with Svelte and SvelteKit
 date: 2021-09-08
 updated: 2022-12-15
-excerpt: "An overview of the experience I've had using these amazing projects."
+excerpt: An overview of the experience I've had using these amazing projects.
-tags: [Front-End, Svelte, SvelteKit]
+tags:
+  - Front-End
+  - Svelte
+  - SvelteKit
+categories:
+  - Tech
 ---

 <script>